Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

 - In vanilla, bingo goals for destroying robots can now also be completed by disabling the robots as well.
 - Area 51 sniper in tower is activated immediately if you start in the tower instead of starting to move after 9 seconds.
 - Rando Lite no longer has added merchants.
+- "Songs Played" count on piano highlight info no longer shows if Memes are disabled, since this also disables the additional songs to be played.
 </details>